emilk/egui/README.md

 # Emigui
 (Experimental, Modularized Immediate mode Graphical User Interface)

 An immediate mode GUI library written in Rust.
-Compiles to WASM.
+For web apps or native apps.

 ## Goals:
 * Easy to use
-* Platform independent (the same code should run on web and native)
+* Platform independent (the same code works on the web and as a native app)
 * Responsive

 ## How it works: